avaus/bigdata-cluster/README.md

 The master needs all the above while the slaves need (1).

 ### 3.3.2.
 Build images
 First you need to create machine images (AMIs) to under your AWS account.

-To automate building the images, you can use [Packer](http://www.packer.io/) with the following commands:
+To automate building the images we use [Packer](http://www.packer.io/).

 ```bash
 # Install Packer if you don't have it: